kseremet/openshift-virtualization-demo/README.md

 for evaluation purposes.
 The add-on is fully functional and can deploy OpenShift Virtualization to all managed clusters that have a specific label set.

-Allthough the add-on the serves the purpose of deploying OpenShift Virtualization it was found to be unnecessary complex when OpenShift GitOps is available too, because it is only deploying a small set of static manifests which can be deployed by GitOps too.
-In contrast to its use stands the additional maintenance burden and resource usage of another container running on the cluster.
-Therefore, it was decided to not follow this path further.
+Although the add-on the serves the purpose of deploying OpenShift Virtualization, it was found to be unnecessary complex when OpenShift GitOps is available too.
+The add-on is only deploying a small set of static manifests which can be deployed by GitOps too.

+In contrast to its use stand the additional maintenance burden and resource usage of another container running on the cluster.
+Therefore, it was decided to not follow this path any further.

 ### Integration with Ansible